Cyphershadow24ar/Leet-Code/README.md

 49. (1948) Delete Duplicate Folders in System
 50. (1957) Delete Characters to Make Fancy String
 51. (2011) Final Value of Variable After Performing Operations
-52. (2048) Next Greater Numerically Balanced Number
-53. (2106) Maximum Fruits Harvested After at Most K Steps
-54. (2163) Minimum Difference in Sums After Removal of Elements
-55. (2197) Replace Non-Coprime Numbers in Array
-56. (2210) Count Hiils and Valley in an array
-57. (2264) Largest 3-Same-Digit Number in String
-58. (2273) Find Resultant Array After Removing Anagrams
-59. (2300) Successful of spells and portions
-60. (2322) Minimum Score After Removals on a Tree
-61. (2327) Number of People Aware of a Secret
-62. (2348) Number of Zero-Filled Subarrays
-63. (2402) Meeting Rooms III
-64. (2410) Maximum Matching of Players With Trainers
-65. (2438) Range Product Queries of Powers
-66. (2561) Rearranging Fruits
-67. (2598) Smallest Missing Non-negative Integer After Operations
-68. (2749) Minimum Operations to Make the Integer Zero
-69. (2787) Ways to Express an Integer as Sum of Powers
-70. (3000) Maximum Area of Longest Diagonal Rectangle
-71. (3003) Maximize the Number of Partitions After Operations
-72. (3021) Alice and Bob Playing Flower Game
-73. (3025) Find the Number of Ways to Place People I
-74. (3027) Find the Number of Ways to Place People II
-75. (3100) Water Bottles II
-76. (3136) Valid Word
-77. (3147) Taking Maximum Energy From the Mystic Dungeon
-78. (3186) Maximum Total Damage With Spell Casting
-79. (3195) Find the Minimum Area to Cover All Ones I
-80. (3197) Find the Minimum Area to Cover All Ones II
-81. (3201) Find the Maximum Length of Valid Subsequence I
-82. (3202) Find the Maximum Length of Valid Subsequence II
+52. (2043) Simple Bank System
+53. (2048) Next Greater Numerically Balanced Number
+54. (2106) Maximum Fruits Harvested After at Most K Steps
+55. (2163) Minimum Difference in Sums After Removal of Elements
+56. (2197) Replace Non-Coprime Numbers in Array
+57. (2210) Count Hiils and Valley in an array
+58. (2264) Largest 3-Same-Digit Number in String
+59. (2273) Find Resultant Array After Removing Anagrams
+60. (2300) Successful of spells and portions
+61. (2322) Minimum Score After Removals on a Tree
+62. (2327) Number of People Aware of a Secret
+63. (2348) Number of Zero-Filled Subarrays
+64. (2402) Meeting Rooms III
+65. (2410) Maximum Matching of Players With Trainers
+66. (2438) Range Product Queries of Powers
+67. (2561) Rearranging Fruits
+68. (2598) Smallest Missing Non-negative Integer After Operations
+69. (2749) Minimum Operations to Make the Integer Zero
+70. (2787) Ways to Express an Integer as Sum of Powers
+71. (3000) Maximum Area of Longest Diagonal Rectangle
+72. (3003) Maximize the Number of Partitions After Operations
+73. (3021) Alice and Bob Playing Flower Game
+74. (3025) Find the Number of Ways to Place People I
+75. (3027) Find the Number of Ways to Place People II
+76. (3100) Water Bottles II
+77. (3136) Valid Word
+78. (3147) Taking Maximum Energy From the Mystic Dungeon
+79. (3186) Maximum Total Damage With Spell Casting
+80. (3195) Find the Minimum Area to Cover All Ones I
+81. (3197) Find the Minimum Area to Cover All Ones II
+82. (3201) Find the Maximum Length of Valid Subsequence I
+83. (3202) Find the Maximum Length of Valid Subsequence II
 71. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
 70. (3307) Find the K-th Character in String Game II
 71. (3330) Find the Original Typed String I